babblevoice/projectrtp/README.md

 docker buildx rm rtpbuilder
 ```

-Then to build, and push to Docker hub:
+Then to build, and push to Docker hub (REMEMBER to update all references to version number including in Dockerfile)
 ```
 docker buildx prune
-docker buildx build --platform linux/amd64,linux/arm64 -t tinpotnick/projectrtp:2.2.9 . --push
+docker buildx build --platform linux/amd64,linux/arm64 -t tinpotnick/projectrtp:2.2.10 . --push
 ```

 NB: updating version, Docker file, this readme and package.json all need updating - is there a way of automating this?